-Swiss Life's internal control system (ICS) consists of the entirety of procedures, methods and measures prescribed by the Board of Directors and the Corporate Executive Board to ensure the orderly conduct of business.
+Swiss Life Group's ICS consists of the entirety of procedures, methods and measures prescribed by the BoD and the Corporate ExB to ensure the orderly conduct of business.
 The focus is on the reliability of financial reporting, the effectiveness of business processes and compliance with laws and regulations issued to protect the company's assets.